Aortic Valve Reinterventions After Balloon Aortic Valvuloplasty for Congenital Aortic Stenosis: Intermediate and Late Follow-Up

 Patients with congenital AS who undergo balloon dilation have an ongoing risk for transcatheter or surgical (including AVR) reintervention regardless of age, AS severity, or associated interventions.
 There is also an ongoing steady hazard for death after an initial steep acute phase.
 Long-term aortic valve outcomes are primarily a function of the underlying aortic valve disease and acute procedural outcomes.
 Newborns are at higher hazard for repeat balloon dilation, but not surgical aortic valve reintervention compared to older patients.

 Balloon aortic valvuloplasty is highly effective and the initial treatment of choice for congenital AS.
 Despite early success, there is an ongoing hazard for transcatheter or surgical aortic valve reintervention as well as late mortality.
 When counseling families, based on this study of balloon aortic valvuloplasty, results at 10 years include the following: 93% of patients will be alive with 54% free from any aortic valve intervention and 69% free from any surgical aortic valve intervention.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Valvular Heart Disease, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Valvular Heart Disease, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Quality Improvement

 Keywords: Heart Valve Prosthesis, Infant, Newborn, Balloon Valvuloplasty, Multivariate Analysis, Follow-Up Studies, Heart Defects, Congenital, Heart Valve Diseases, Risk Factors